 Nutritional yeast was one of the best things I discovered when I first went vegan.
-I’d seen it on a handful of blogs but I wasn’t sure exactly what nutritional yeast was or how to use it.
+I’d seen it on a handful of blogs and I’d considered buying it when I saw it at Trader Joe’s, but I wasn’t sure exactly what nutritional yeast was or how to use it.
 Once I started playing around with it I realized that it’s not just healthy but it’s also really delicious and easy to use!
 So I thought I’d share a little bit more about nutritional yeast and why I like it!

 What is Nutritional Yeast

 Let’s start with the basics: Nutritional yeast is made from a specially selected strain of a yeast, so it’s not the same as the kind of yeast you use to make bread.
 It’s naturally gluten free, paleo, kosher, and vegan, so it’s suitable for most types of diets.